Are huskies dangerous? – The Ultimate truth

 How Aggression Is Triggered in Huskies Dogs

-Recognizing and understanding the triggers to aggression is the best way for people to keep themselves safe from an aggressive attack.
+Recognizing and understanding the triggers of aggression is the best way for people to keep themselves safe from an aggressive attack.
 Learn to recognize the signs of these different triggers to aggressive behaviors.

-Aggression and bites can be triggered in a number of ways:
+Aggression and bites can be triggered in several ways:

 - Inter-dog Aggression – This issue is related to the workings of the social hierarchies of dogs.
 Aggression between dogs occurs when neither dog is willing to defer to the other.
 Tensions escalate and explode into physical altercations.
 Without proper and sufficient interventions, repeated occurrences with escalations in the frequency and intensity of these interactions can be expected.

-- Pain Related Aggression – A dog who is in pain from injury, illness, or from age-related arthritis will often respond to humans or other dogs with aggression and retaliatory bites.
-Small children touching or accidentally falling on these dogs or high energy young dogs climbing on them may cause a dog that is in pain to deliver an offensive bite.
+- Pain-Related Aggression – A dog who is in pain from injury, illness, or age-related arthritis will often respond to humans or other dogs with aggression and retaliatory bites.
+Small children touching or accidentally falling on these dogs or high-energy young dogs climbing on them may cause a dog that is in pain to deliver an offensive bite.

 - Possession Aggression (resource guarding) – This occurs when the dog perceives (can be real or imagined) a threat to its food or other valued objects.
 He will guard his property by standing over it, barking, growling, snarling, snapping, and by lunging to try and drive away from the source of the perceived threat.